truenas/middleware/docs/userguide/index.rst

 |10000000000002B1000001EDAEAA5CF9_png|

 All groups that came with the operating system will be listed.
-Each group has an entry indicating the group ID, group name, whether or not it is a built-in group which was installed with FreeNAS®, and whether or not the group's members are allowed to use
+Each group has an entry indicating the group ID, group name, whether or not it is a built-in group which was installed with FreeNAS®, and whether or not the group's members are allowed to use **sudo**.
+If you click a group entry, a Members button will appear.
-**sudo**
-.
-If you click a group entry,
-a Members button will appear.
 Click this button to view and modify that group's membership.

-f you click the
-Add Group
-button, you will see the screen shown in Figure 3.2b.
+If you click the Add Group button, you will see the screen shown in Figure 3.2b.
 Table 3.2a summarizes the available options when creating a group.

 **Figure 3.2b: Creating a New Group**